Exercise to Manage Your Blood Sugar

 Try taking several short walks during the day to meet your daily activity goal.

 Resistance exercise (also called strength training), makes muscles stronger.
 It also helps muscles use insulin better.
-Ask your health care provider whether this type of exercise is right for you.
-If it is, your health care provider can help you work it in to your activity plan.
+Ask your healthcare provider whether this type of exercise is right for you.
+If it is, your healthcare provider can help you work it in to your activity plan.

 Being active may cause blood sugar to drop faster than usual.
-This is especially true if you take medication to manage your blood sugar.
+This is especially true if you take medicine to manage your blood sugar.
 But there are things you can do to help reduce the risk of accidental lows.
 Keep these tips in mind: